oliviawestmacottssw/SSW.Rules.Content/rules/teamwork---do-you-manage-up-give-a-recommendation/rule.md

 - Recommend one and state why

-For example:
+​For example:

 We want to integrate our database with our website so that customers can purchase online.

 The choices:

-**Option A**(Recommended) - Customize a ready-made solution - We are able to get rid of redundant features and change it to meet our requirements.
+**Option A **(Recommended) - Customize a ready-made solution - We are able to get rid of redundant features and change it to meet our requirements.
 It is cheaper than building a new solution from scratch.
-**Option B** - Buy a ready-made solution - The ready-made solution is cheap but it does not have everything that we need and has unnecessary features.
+**​Option B** - Buy a ready-made solution - The ready-made solution is cheap bu​t it does not have everything that we need and has unnecessary features.
-**Option C** - Build a new solution using a third party company - It will be expensive and it will take a long time.
+**Option C​** - Build a new solution using a third party company - It will be expensive and it will take a long time.

 Please let me know if you're happy to proceed with our recommendation, otherwise let me know if you have any questions.
 Figure: Good Example - Multiple options to approve with reasons for each <br>